-Dreamworld deaths: theme park victims named
+Dreamworld deaths: Theme park victims named

 - Brother of one of the victims says the family is in "shock and mourning"

-(CNN)The brother of one of four people who died in the Dreamworld theme park tragedy in Australia said his family is in "shock and mourning".
+(CNN)The brother of one of four people who died in the Dreamworld theme park tragedy in Australia said his family is in "shock and mourning."

 Simon Araghi confirmed that Roozbeh Araghi, known as Roozi, died in the accident with his partner Luke Dorsett and Dorsett's sister, Kate Goodchild.
-Australian media reports identified the fourth victim as Cindy Low, who was unconnected to the others.
-All were in their 30s and 40s.

 "On behalf of my brother Dory and my family, I confirm the loss of our most loved 'baby' brother Roozi and his partner Luke and our lovely Kate," Araghi wrote.
 "We appreciate all your support and would prefer to keep some privacy.
 We are all in shock and mourning."

-Two children survived when the flume, carrying six people, "flipped" on the Thunder River Rapids Ride on Tuesday.
+Low's son was one of two children who survived when the flume, carrying six people, "flipped" on the Thunder River Rapids Ride on Tuesday.

-Brian Codd, Assistant Commissioner for Southeast Region of Queensland Police Service, described it as "almost a miracle" that the boy and a girl, aged 10 and 12, were able to "extricate themselves."
+Brian Codd, assistant commissioner for Southeast Region of Queensland Police Service, described it as "almost a miracle" that the boy and a girl, aged 12, were able to "extricate themselves."

 Their flume flipped after it came in contact with another carriage towards the end of the ride, tossing some of the passengers onto the conveyor belt, where they were caught in the machinery, Codd said on Wednesday morning.